-SRP's water system is also comprised of an extensive network of groundwater wells.
-Conjunctive management of the surface water and groundwater systems have resulted in an extremely reliable water supply during this extensive dry period over the past 21 years.
+SRP's water system also comprises of an extensive network of groundwater wells.
+Conjunctive management of the surface water and groundwater systems has resulted in an extremely reliable water supply during this extensive dry period over the past 23 years.

 What you should know

 It is precisely because of the redundancy in water supply from CAP and SRP, a commitment to water conservation by water customers, and advanced planning that Greater Phoenix is so well-positioned to weather extended dry periods and droughts.

 Multi-decade (20- to 30-year) drought cycles are normal for our arid region

 From tree ring studies that look back nearly 1,000 years, we know that these extended drought periods also include “spike years” such as 2017, when SRP’s total system capacity climbed from 44% to 76% in one winter.

 The current drought cycle started in the mid-1990s and should play itself out over the next several years.
 After that, if history repeats itself, Arizona may enter the next wetter cycle.